Mint Condition Copy Of ‘Super Mario Bros.’ Sells For Over $100,000 At Auction

 The copy that sold at auction was certified by Wata Games and received a grade of 9.4, which corresponds with “Near Mint” condition.
 The game also received a “Seal Rating” of A++.

-“Not only are all of NES sticker sealed game’ extremely rare, but by their nature of not being sealed in shrink wrap they usually exhibit significant wear after more than 30 years,” Thrower explained.
+“Not only are all of NES sticker sealed games extremely rare, but by their nature of not being sealed in shrink wrap they usually exhibit significant wear after more than 30 years,” Thrower explained.
 “This game may be the condition census of all sticker sealed NES games known to exist.”

 Super Mario Bros. was released in 1985 for the Nintendo Entertainment System.
 It is currently the eighth best-selling game video game of all time, having sold over 40 million units.